ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

 1. Use `PlayingCardView` from the in-class demo **CHECK**

 2. Animate "flipping" the cards over **CHECK**

-3. Will need to add public API for
-    * Putting new cards into play
-    * Getting the number of cards in play
-    * NO METHOD TO DELETE CARDS
-        * Just hide them instead

 Some Random Notes from Lecture
 -----------------------